How Much Weight Can a Construction Screw Hold?

 Thread Type

-The threads on a screw can also determine its holding power; coarse threads (such as those used in lag screws) allow for greater grip than fine threads (as found on screws for metal applications).
+The threads on a screw can also determine its holding power.
+Coarse threads, such as those used in lag screws, allow for greater grip than fine threads, which are typically found on screws for metal applications.

 Thread patterns also affect the tightness of the grip; asymmetrical thread patterns provide greater grip than straight thread patterns.